-A professional dental cleaning and check-up insures the health and beauty of your smile.
+Professional dental cleaning and check-up ensure the health and beauty of your smile.
 Even if you take excellent care of your teeth and gums at home, it’s beneficial to see a dentist regularly.
-Check-ups provide early detection of cavities, gum disease, wisdom tooth impactions and oral cancer.
+Check-ups provide early detection of cavities, gum disease, wisdom tooth impactions, and oral cancer.
 Dental hygienists clean under the gum-line and between teeth where toothbrush bristles and floss don’t reach.
 Dental cleaning & check-ups deliver brighter smiles and fresh breath.
 At Roman Dental we check for problems that you may not see or feel.
 Early treatment of teeth and gums, saves on the cost of dental care and provides better outcomes with fewer dental visits.

 How Often Should You Visit The Dentist For a Check-Up?

 The American Dental Association’s recommendation is to visit twice a year for check-ups and cleanings.
 This frequency level works well for most people.